Site icon Our Breathing Planet

 Blood Falls Natural Formation

-Most notably, the remarkable Blood Falls boasts a truly unique and distinctive geochemistry.
+Perhaps most notably of all, the remarkable formation boasts a truly unique and distinctive geochemistry.
 The site also remains the only site of its kind known to exist.
 That holds true due to the fact that the formation actually constitutes an outpouring of iron-rich, hyper-saline water.

-This water additionally flows from small fractures laced throughout the many layers of ice.
-But its unique chemical composition does not represent the only surprising aspect of the site.
+This water additionally flows from numerous small fractures laced throughout the many layers of ice.
+Amazingly, its unique chemical composition does not represent the only surprising aspect of the site.
 That’s because a large sub-glacial pool actually serves as the source of the water.

-This collection of water also lies beneath 1,300 ft (400 m) of ice.
-It’s worth noting that this pool also sits about 2 mi (3.2 km) from the point where it emerges from the ice.
-The precise size of the pool that spawns the impressive Blood Falls also remains undetermined.
+This collection of water also lies beneath roughly 1,300 ft (400 m) of ice.
+It’s worth noting that this pool also sits a distance of about 2 mi (3.2 km) from the point where it emerges from the ice.
+The precise size of the source that spawns the impressive Blood Falls also remains undetermined.

-Beneath the glacier, and between it and the underlying rock layer, sits a region of brine.
-This brine possesses such a high saline level that it has remained liquid.
-Extremely high concentrations of ferric oxide within the deposit further create a unique color.
+Beneath the glacier, and situated between it and the underlying rock layer, sits a region of brine.
+This mixture possesses such an incredibly high saline level that it has remained liquid.
+Extremely high concentrations of ferric oxide within the deposit further create its distinctive color.

 Source: http://bit.ly/19hut56 Image: Michael Studinger, NASA Public Domain Image